redhat-cip/dci-dev-env/README.rst

 This container is special in several ways compares to the others:

-  * It runs CentOS 7 and not Fedora 23
   * It runs systemd
   * It runs an sshd daemon (root/root)